yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                         }
                     }
                     if (!movedToFront) {
-                        if (DEBUG_TASKS) Slog.d(TAG_TASKS, "Bring to front target: " + targetStack
-                                + " from " + intentActivity);
                         targetStack.moveToFront("intentActivityFound");
                     }

-                    // If the caller has requested that the target task be
-                    // reset, then do so.
                     if ((launchFlags&Intent.FLAG_ACTIVITY_RESET_TASK_IF_NEEDED) != 0) {
                         intentActivity = targetStack.resetTaskIfNeededLocked(intentActivity, r);
                     }
                     if ((startFlags & ActivityManager.START_FLAG_ONLY_IF_NEEDED) != 0) {

-                        // We don't need to start a new activity, and
-                        // the client said not to do anything if that
-                        // is the case, so this is it!
-And for paranoia, make
-                        // sure we have correctly resumed the top activity. if (doResume) {
+                        if (doResume) {
                             resumeTopActivitiesLocked(targetStack, null, options);

-                            // Make sure to notify Keyguard as well if we are not running an app
-                            // transition later.
                             if (!movedToFront) {
                                 notifyActivityDrawnForKeyguard();
                             }